inkVerb/Guru/README.md

 # Pinker
 ## Learn Command Line Linux and Code

-The Linux command line only requires a bootable Linux USB, such as [Ubuntu & unetbootin](https://www.youtube.com/watch?v=sYfEs0lQA8Y&index=4&list=PLizgE6nGB1Kx8jIY1JE2v9rcL9G9s_UDj).
+The Linux command line only requires a bootable Linux USB, such as [Ubuntu via unetbootin](https://www.youtube.com/watch?v=sYfEs0lQA8Y&index=4&list=PLizgE6nGB1Kx8jIY1JE2v9rcL9G9s_UDj).
 It's the best place to begin to understand computer code—basic commands, if-do statements, variables, arrays, functions, and more.
 Learn it simple in Linux first.

 Whether you want to become a computer genuis or if you're a "computer dummy" and want to make computers less scary, start with Linux.
 Start simple.
 Start right here.